saulodias/you-slice/README.md

 # YouSlice

 YouSlice downloads a YouTube video and slices it into several equal parts of 30 seconds by default.
-Usefull to share full videos on WhatApp status.
+Useful to share full videos on WhatsApp status.

 ## Installation